Want to help out or contribute?

 Note

-You will probably be asked to install something, click “Yes”.
+You will probably be asked to install a package called {miniUI}, click “Yes”.

-The thing to note, though, is that {styler} isn’t perfect, so by using it together with {lintr} and sometimes manually running reformatting (Ctrl-Shift-A or with the Command Palette Ctrl-Shift-P then “reformat”) you will be able to fix most syntax issues.
+The thing to note, though, is that styler isn’t perfect, so you might sometimes have to manually fix run the reformatting (with the Command Palette then “reformat”).

 Mention the callout block below, but don’t go into it at all.